Dev-Craig44/design-patterns/TemplateMethodPattern/README.md

 In the Exercises project, review the `template/Window` class, which represents a window in a GUI framework.
 Application developers use this framework to build desktop applications.
 The `Window` class has a method for closing a window, but certain windows may need to execute custom code before or after closing.

 Since the required behavior varies between windows, it cannot be hardcoded in the `Window` class.
 Use the Template Method Pattern to solve this problem by allowing subclasses to define custom actions before or after a window is closed.

+## Solution

+To apply the Template Method Pattern, create an abstract `WindowBase` class that defines the skeleton of the window-closing algorithm.
+The `closeWindow()` method in `WindowBase` should call two methods: `beforeClose()` and `afterClose()`.
+These methods can be abstract or have default (empty) implementations, allowing subclasses to override them with custom behavior as needed.

+Each specific window type can then extend `WindowBase` and provide its own implementation for `beforeClose()` and/or `afterClose()`, enabling custom actions to be performed before or after the window is closed, while preserving the overall structure of the closing process.

+> Tip: Use <kbd>Cmd</kbd> + <kbd>Opt</kbd> + <kbd>S</kbd> to save all files in your editor tabs.